Notion Progress Bar: Goal Tracking & Task Completion

 You can also add other properties, such as a Review (text) property, where you can review your goals at the end of each month.

-You could use only the Current and Goal properties, but Initial comes in handy when you track things that don't start at 0.
-In my example, the newsletter subscription count (if the initial was 0, the progress bar would display 95%, which is not really accurate).
+You could use only the Current and Target properties, but Initial comes in handy when you track things that don't start at 0.
+In my example, page load time starts at 2.8 seconds, not 0.

 1. Set up your Tasks & Projects databases.